Tritlo/writ-plugin/README.md

     TypeError (Text "Forbidden flow from Secret (H) to Public (L)!")

--- You can also give the kind the more limited Equivable instance, which only -- allows equiality between two of the types, in one direction.
-I.e. this would -- allow L ~ H, but not H ~ L. Useful for when you only want some members of a -- kind to be equivalent, but not others. type instance Equivable Label L H =
+-- You can also give the kind the more limited Equivable instance, which only -- allows equality between two of the types.
+I.e. this would allow L ~ H and -- H ~ L, but not others of kind Label.
+Since Label only has these two values, -- the following is equivalent to Collapsible Label type instance Equivable Label L H =
     TypeError (Text "Forbidden flow from Secret (H) to Public (L)!")